The Klio Plugin v0.0.15

 pg_hba:

-- local replication all peer # Allow replication connections locally
+- local replication all peer map=local # Allow replication connections locally

 plugins: